mtumilowicz/js-nodejs-websocket-workshop/README.md

      closed, a peer does not send any further data; after receiving a control frame indicating the connection should be closed, a peer discards any further data received
-*  It is similarly intended to fail to establish a connection when data from other protocols, especially HTTP, is sent to a WebSocket server, for example, as might happen if an HTML "form" were submitted to a WebSocket server.
-     * This is primarily achieved by requiring that the server prove that it read the handshake, which it can only do if the handshake contains the appropriate parts, which can only be sent by a WebSocket client
-     * In particular, at the time of writing of this specification, fields starting with |Sec-| cannot be set by an attacker from a web browser using only HTML and JavaScript APIs such as XMLHttpRequest
 # subprotocols
 * The client can request that the server use a specific subprotocol by including the |Sec-WebSocket-Protocol| field in its handshake.
 If it